botzaifa/botzaifa/README.md

 - 🌱 I’m currently learning **CNN, OpenCV**

-- 🤝 I’m looking for help on a project **Gender Recognition from voice**
+- 🤝 I’m looking for help on a project **Sentiment Analysis using Voice Recognition**

 - 💬 Ask me about **NLP**